 So, for those in training and for companies in need of these two professions, how do we differentiate them in recruitment posts?

 Software Developer Vs Software Engineer Difference in Recruitment

 Software engineers are considered highly proficient Software Developers.
-In every project, they will play active roles and can be leader, consultant or individual contributor if needed.
+In every project, they will play active roles and can be leaders, consultants, or individual contributors if needed.
 Based on their formal training, they have the ability to provide analytical advice in identifying and implementing new IT technologies to reach strategic objectives.
-And as the experienced factor they are, they must be able to manage resources, coordinate development tasks and supervise technical project plans.
-IT, operations and development staff are the one to collaborate with them through the software development life cycle.
+And due to the experienced factor they have, they must be able to manage resources, coordinate development tasks, and supervise technical project plans.
+IT, operations, and development staff are the ones to collaborate with them through the software development life cycle.

 Software Engineers are expected to:

 - Have technical expertise, with experience working on a wide range of projects